-Since his birth three years ago, little Ezra has learned to love airplanes, chocolate milk, and his big brother.
+Since his birth four years ago, little Ezra has learned to love airplanes, chocolate milk, and his big brother.
 He’s also learned what it’s like to have childhood cancer.
 Read what Ezra’s mom, Elisabeth, has to say about his early diagnosis and how some bad news ended up saving Ezra’s life.

 Ezra, now in remission, was diagnosed with juvenile myelomonocytic leukemia (JMML) when he was 4 months old.

 On the morning of April 20, 2013, we welcomed our second son, our sweet, little Ezra.
 For a couple hours, all was well with the world.